hallowslab/ICSModMenu/README.md

 - **Add/Remove Chef** - Adds or removes the Chef
 - **Add/Remove Bodyguard** - Adds or removes the Bodyguard
 - **Unlock all rooms** - Unlocks all room expansions for the cafe
+- **Teleport to Coordinates** - Teleports to the coordinates specified in the inputs
+- **Save Current Pos as** - Saves the current coordinates (displayed in a list) so that they can be easily accessed

 ### Patches